 We are building a map and will continue you to add homes and displays to visit in the days leading up to Halloween weekend.
 We will continuously add to it throughout the month of October.
-If you click on the map, we have layers letting you know which homes are fun for all ages and which are spookier.
+If you click on the map (or the square with the arrow in the upper left), we have layers letting you know which homes are fun for all ages and which are spookier.
 There are definitely some favourites on here like the Haslers and the Tindales on Wellington.

 Help build the Halloween neighbourhood map

 From Sykes to Peters and many nooks and crannies in between, we see so many get in the spooky spirit of Halloween.
 LynnValleyLife will be putting together a Halloween Map.
 If you go over the top wth house decorations or know of a great display, please send it our way.
 We want families to enjoy the community spirit of Halloween – without door knocking – in the days around the holiday.
 You can use the from below or this link to add to the map.
 These don’t have to be your home, please add your neighbours homes too – if they have a display they want people to see it.

 Trick-or-treating can be done safely by following these tips

 - Respect homes by staying away if the lights are out.

 - Keep to your local neighbourhood this year.